rzzzwilson/pyCacheBack/README.md

 This could be an external batch process which might just delete older tiles in the on-disk cache, or it could check for changes in the OSM tile repository and update or delete only out of date local tiles.

+Similarly, if we want an on-disk LRU mechanism to control disk usage we could have a periodic batch job checking disk usage which deletes older on-disk tiles.